Cengelsen/cengelsen.no/content/en/blogg/entreprenur_oppgave.md

 the HMD serves as the interface between the operator and the simulated environment.

-The _Oculus Rift_ is a collection of subsystems that each has its different function, using its own mechanism, which adds to the performance of of the entire inner system’s function.
+The _Oculus Rift_ is a collection of subsystems that each has its different function, using its own mechanism, which adds to the performance of the entire inner system’s function.
 Reducing each subsystems function to perform, reduces the quality of the whole inner systems function.

 There have been several iterations of the _Rift_ , with _DK1_ , the _Crystal Cove_ , _DK2_ , _Crescent Bay_ , the _CV_